Steven C. Roach

-Steven C. Roach (born November 1, 1964) is an American professor of International Relations who writes on global ethics, the politics of international law, critical international theory, minority rights, and South Sudan's politics.
-He is Professor of International Relations and former Director of Graduate Programs (Ph.D.
+Steven C. Roach (born November 1, 1964) is an American professor of International Relations who is best known for his work on the politics of the International Criminal Court, the emergence and application of critical international theory, and South Sudan's politics.
+He is currently Professor of International Relations and former Director of Graduate Programs (Ph.D.
 MA, MLA.
 MALACS) at the School of Interdisciplinary Global Studies at the University of South Florida.

-Education and career
+Education and Career

 Roach earned his doctorate from the Josef Korbel School of International Studies at the University of Denver in 2002.
 He received his M.A from San Francisco State University in 1995 and his BA from Colgate University in 1987.
 From 2002 to 2005 he was appointed visiting professor at Colorado State University at Pueblo and a visiting lecturer at the University of Colorado Boulder.
-He was appointed Assistant Professor of International Relations in 2005 and was later awarded full Professorship.
-In 2022, he was the recipient of an Outstanding Faculty Award, Global Excellence Award and the Theodor and Venette Askounes-Ashford Distinguished Scholar Award.
-Prior to this he was awarded a Fulbright Scholar grant to teach and research at the Universidad Autónoma de Madrid, where he was recognized as Honorary Professor.
-In 2020, he was appointed Country Expert of the United States Agency for International Development (USAID) Democracy, Human Rights, and Governance (DRG) assessment team in South Sudan.
-The team's assessment report was presented to the U.S. State Department and Congress and now serves as the basis of USAID’s five-year strategic mission in the country.
-He is a member of several editorial and consultancy boards.
+From 2002-2005, he served as a Visiting Professor of International Relations at Colorado State University-Pueblo and Instructor of International Affairs at the University of Colorado-Boulder.
+He was appointed Assistant Professor of International Relations in 2005 and later appointed Full Professor in 2018.
+At the Universidad Autónoma de Madrid, Spain, he served as Honorary Professor from 2020-21.

 Research

-Ethical values and global politics

 A central focus of Roach's work is the interaction of ethical values and political power.
 His recent work uses the relationship between decency and moral accountability to study the growing political pressures that threaten the liberal international order.
 In a 2016 interview with E-IR, he points out that the gap between humanitarian values and emotion has never been greater; that it is not simply the hostile emotions that explain right-wing populism, but liberalism's detachment from these sentiments.
+In his three books on critical international theory, he traces the roots of critical international theory, showing the epistemological and practical interventions of international theory in critical theory.
+His interest in the normativity of international theory eventually led to the published volume, Moral Responsibility in Twenty First Century Warfare, in which he formulates the notion of dual responsibility to study the novel tensions between just war theory and the application of Autonomous Weapons Systems (AWS).